-For much of its history, Soho was a rather seedy and less than desirable part of the capital, however, over the last couple of decades, the area has transformed into one of London’s coolest neighbourhoods.
+For much of its history, Soho was a rather seedy and less than desirable part of the capital.
+But, over the last couple of decades, the area has transformed into one of London’s coolest neighbourhoods.

-Known now for its trendy shops, unmatched restaurant selection, lively nightlife and LGBTQ+ scene, there are so many great things to do in Soho that even locals like myself find ourselves returning again and again to experience everything this bustling area of central London has to offer.
+Known now for its trendy shops, unmatched restaurant selection, lively nightlife and LGBTQ+ scene, there are so many great things to do in Soho.
+Even locals like myself find ourselves returning again and again to experience everything this bustling area of central London has to offer.

 Not sure where to start?
 Here’s everything you need to know about visiting Soho, London…

 Soho can be reached by a few different tube stations in central London, the closest being;

 - Oxford Circus – Central, Victoria and Bakerloo Lines

 - Tottenham Court Road – Central and Northern Lines

 - Picadilly Circus Station – Picadilly and Bakerloo Lines

 - Leicester Square Station – Picadilly and Northern Lines

 The best things to do in Soho, London